GalSim-developers/JAX-GalSim/CONTRIBUTING.md

 ### Documentation style

-JAX-GalSim follows the NumPy/SciPy format: <https://numpydoc.readthedocs.io/en/latest/format.html>
+Galaxim follows the NumPy/SciPy format: <https://numpydoc.readthedocs.io/en/latest/format.html>

-However, most JAX-GalSim function will directly inherit the documentation from the reference GalSim project.
+However, most Galaxim function will directly inherit the documentation from the reference GalSim project.
 We recommend avoid copy/pasting documentation, and instead using the `_wraps` utility to automatically reuse GalSim documentation:

 ```python
 import galsim as _galsim